Edgar Godbold: Death and legacy

-In 1909, then residing in Clinton, Mississippi, Godbold married the former Margaret Irene Coleman (1886-1938) in Robinsonville, now known as Tunica Resorts, in northwestern Mississippi.
-She died in 1938 in Kansas City, Missouri, and is interred in her native Mississippi, specific location not know, possibly Amite County or Robinsonville.
+In 1909, then residing in Clinton, Mississippi, Godbold married the former Margaret Irene Coleman in Robinsonville, now known as Tunica Resorts, in northwestern Mississippi.
+She died in 1938 in Kansas City, Missouri.
 In 1940, at the age of sixty-one while still living in Missouri, Godbold remarried.
 His second wife, Lucy "Lucie" T. Sprecher (1893-1973), died at the age of eighty in a nursing home in Natchitoches, Louisiana.
 After Edgar's death, Lucie married a man named Roberts, who predeceased her.

 After he left LC, Godbold remained president emeritus with fund-raising duties until his death in 1952.
 Edgar and Lucie Godbold are interred side by side at Forest Lawn Memorial Park near Pineville in Ball, Louisiana.

 The Godbold-Ware Plaza, named for Edgar Godbold and Edwin O. Ware, Sr., the first president of Louisiana College, was dedicated on March 15, 2011 by current LC president Joe W. Aguillard.
 Remarks can be observed here.